-- The organisation may only act on the written instructions of the Trust - Those processing data are subject to the duty of confidence - Appropriate measures are taken to ensure the security of processing - Sub-contractors are only engaged with the prior consent of the Trust and under a written contract - The organisation will assist the Trust in providing subject access and allowing individuals to exercise their rights in relation to data protection - The organisation will delete or return all personal information to the Trust as requested at the end of the contract - The organisation will submit to audits and inspections, provide the Trust with whatever information it needs to ensure that they are both meeting their data protection obligations, and tell the Trust immediately if it does something infringing data protection law
+- The organisation may only act on the instructions of the Trust. - Those processing data are subject to the duty of confidence. - Appropriate measures are taken to ensure the security of processing. - Sub-contractors are only engaged with the prior consent of the Trust and under awritten contract. - The organisation will assist the Trust in providing subject access and allowing individuals to exercise their rights in relation to data protection. - The organisation will delete or return all personal information to the Trust as requested atthe end of the contract. - The organisation will submit to audits and inspections, provide the Trust with whatever information it needs to ensure that they are both meeting their data protection obligations, and tell the Trust immediately if it does something infringing dataprotection law.

-Before any new agreement involving the processing of personal information by an external organisation is entered into, or an existing agreement is altered, the relevant staff must seek approval from the DPO.
+Before any new agreement involving the processing of personal information by an external organisation is entered into, or an existing agreement is altered, the relevant staffmust seek approval from the DPO and appropriate Head of School.